Mental capacity

 Having mental capacity means you are able to make your own decisions.

-The Mental Capacity Act 2005 (MCA) is designed to protect and empower adults who may lack the mental capacity to make their own decisions about their care and treatment.
+The Mental Capacity Act 2005 (MCA) protects people who lack the mental capacity to make decisions about their care and treatment.

 Factsheet: A brief guide to the Mental Capacity Act